fenago/machine-learning/lab_guides/lab_1.md

 ## What is machine learning?

 It is common sense, except done by a computer
-This chapter covers:
+This lab covers:
 - What is machine learning?

 - Is machine learning hard?
 (Spoiler: No)

-- Why you should read this book?
+- Why you should read this course?

-- What will we learn in this book?
+- What will we learn in this course?

 - How do humans think, how do machines think, and what does this have to do with machine learning?

 **I am super happy to join you in your learning journey!**

-Welcome to this book!
+Welcome to this course!
 I’m super happy to be joining you in this journey through understanding machine learning.
 At a high level, machine learning is a process in which the computer solves problems and makes decisions in a similar way that humans do.
-In this book, I want to bring one message to you, and it is: Machine learning is easy!
+In this course, I want to bring one message to you, and it is: Machine learning is easy!
 You do not need to have a heavy math knowledge or a heavy programming background to understand it.
 What you need is common sense, a good visual intuition, and a desire to learn and to apply these methods to anything that you are passionate about and where you want to make an improvement in the world.
-I’ve had an absolute blast writing this book, as I love understanding these topics more and more, and I hope you have a blast reading it and diving deep into machine learning!
+I’ve had an absolute blast writing this course, as I love understanding these topics more and more, and I hope you have a blast reading it and diving deep into machine learning!